Description

 'The downside volatility is similar to the volatility, or standard deviation, but only takes losing/negative periods into account.'

-• The downside volatility over 5 years of Global Sector Rotation Strategy is 6.6%, which is lower, thus better compared to the benchmark ACWI (14.5%) in the same period.
+• Looking at the downside deviation of 6.7% in the last 5 years of Global Sector Rotation Strategy, we see it is relatively smaller, thus better in comparison to the benchmark ACWI (14.5%)

 Sharpe: